-Function: The Information Systems Division maintains all computer equipment and oversees upgrades and purchases of all computer related equipment.
+Function: The Information Systems Division maintains all computer equipment and oversees upgrades and purchases of all computers and related equipment.

-• Maintain all City hardware and software installations.
+Maintain all City hardware and software installations.

-- Hired part-time Information Service Coordinator. - Contracted for new IT managed services. - Installed new A/V system in Council chambers. - Documented network design. - Created a new inventory program for all IS equipment.
+- Hired part-time Information Service Coordinator. - Contracted for new IT managed services. - Installed new A/V system in Council Chambers. - Documented network design. - Created a new inventory program for all IS equipment. - Created service request ticketing system.